/

 Reduce False Positives with Behavioral Analytics

-By analyzing user patterns and historical data, the system can significantly reduce false positives, ensuring your legitimate customers enjoy a smooth shopping experience.
+By analyzing user patterns and historical data, the system reduces false positives so legitimate customers enjoy a smooth experience.

 Stay Compliant with Industry Standards